Skip to main content

 Also known as: diagnosing a bad swing, contact-quality breakdown

-Mis-hit diagnosis is the process of tracing a weak or poorly directed batted ball back to its specific mechanical cause — timing, bat path, contact point, or body position — rather than treating every bad swing the same way.
+Mis-hit diagnosis is the process of tracing a weak or poorly directed batted ball back to its specific mechanical cause.
+This means timing, bat path, contact point, or body position.
+Instead of treating every bad swing the same way.

-Rollovers, pop-ups, topped balls, and weak grounders can all look similar in the moment — a disappointing result off the bat — but they usually come from distinct, separable causes: early or late timing, a bat path steeper or flatter than the pitch's descent, contact above or below the ball's center, or a body-position fault like an early front-shoulder pull-off.
+Rollovers, pop-ups, topped balls, and weak grounders can all look similar in the moment.
+This means a disappointing result off the bat.
+This means but they usually come from distinct, separable causes.
+This means early or late timing, a bat path steeper or flatter than the pitch's descent, contact above or below the ball's center, or a body-position fault like an early front-shoulder pull-off.
 Correctly diagnosing which cause produced a specific mis-hit is what allows a targeted fix instead of a generic "swing harder" or "keep your eye on the ball" response that may not address the real issue.

 Instead of assuming every rollover has the same cause, a coach reviews the video and identifies that this particular hitter's rollovers come from an early wrist roll rather than a bat-path or timing issue, and prescribes a specific drill for that root cause.